pnieves2019/VelCrys/README.md

 VelCrys: Interactive web-based application to compute acoustic wave velocity in crystals and its magnetic corrections

 Authors: P. Nieves, I. Korniienko, A. Fraile, J.M.
-Fernández, R. Iglesias, D. Legut
+Fernández-Díaz, R. Iglesias, D. Legut

 -------------------------
 WHAT IS VelCrys?